17

 Three craft breweries in the area worthy of your time:

 • 4 Hands Brewing (Just south of the ballpark.
 Home of the amazing City Wide Pale Ale.
-Close enough to walk to game.
+Close enough to walk to the game.
 Ask for a to-go cup if you want to start heading to the park before your beer is done.)

 Three fun tourist attractions in the area: